 It is also the place where a quieter, less-publicized experience begins.

-Your motorboat trip upriver will be from a local expert, a guide that knows the river.
+Your motorboat trip upriver, "The Backhaul, will be from a local expert, a guide and pilot that knows the river.
 You'll glide through 15.5 miles of gorgeous canyon walls, past wild horses and Horseshoe Bend.